Centralizer Rigidity near Elements of the Weyl Chamber Flow: Introduction

-In Section \ref{centgp}, we prove that in our setting the space of action on the leaf space $\mathcal{Z}^r(f)/\CZ^r(f)$ must be finite.
+In Section~\ref{centgp}, we prove that in our setting the space of actions on the leaf space, $\mathcal{Z}^r(f)/\CZ^r(f)$, must be finite.
 Therefore, $\mathcal{Z}^r(f)$ is virtually a Lie group.

-In Section \ref{dichcen}, we prove that elements of $\CZ^r(f)$ also act ``like a translation" on the center leaf, similar to the way $f_0$ acts on the cosets of the maximal tori.
-Using this and the fact that $\CZ^r(f)$ is a Lie group, we conclude that the centralizer either contains two diffeomorphisms that act like translations in different directions, or is of dimension $ \le 1$.
+In Section~\ref{dichcen}, we prove that elements of $\CZ^r(f)$ also act ``like translations'' on the center leaves, similar to the way $f_0$ acts on the cosets of the Cartan subgroup.
+Using this fact and the fact that $\CZ^r(f)$ is a Lie group, we conclude that the centralizer either contains two diffeomorphisms that act like translations in different directions, or has dimension at most $1$ when $G$ is simple.

-In Section \ref{eph}, we prove that in the case that the centralizer contains two diffeomorphism that act ``like translations" in different directions, $\mathcal{CZ}^r(f)$ must contain a higher rank action that is ``topologically close" to a partially hyperbolic one.
+In Section~\ref{eph}, we prove that in the case where the centralizer contains two diffeomorphisms that act ``like translations'' in different directions, $\CZ^r(f)$ must contain a higher-rank action that is ``topologically close'' to a partially hyperbolic one.
+In particular, we show that suitable elements of the centralizer have the same type of contraction and expansion as elements of the Weyl chamber flow along suitable stable and unstable foliations; and they have extremely slow contraction and expansion rate along the center foliation.

-In Section \ref{wcf}, we prove this higher rank action must be conjugate to an algebraic one, following the methods of \cite{DK} and \cite{VinWang}.
+In Section~\ref{wcf}, we prove that this higher-rank action must be conjugate to an algebraic one, following the methods of \cite{DK} and \cite{VinWang}.